Update: Shutdown Has Not Delayed Secretive New JATM Missile

-“There has been a three-month delay in deploying the Air Force Joint Advanced Tactical Missile (JATM) program, which is central to our air combat capabilities,” the fact sheet states.
+“There has been a three-month delay in deploying the Air Force Joint Advanced Tactical Missile (JATM) program, which is central to our air combat capabilities,” the fact sheet stated.
 “The JATM is necessary to catch up with China, which has significantly outpaced the U.S. in the ability to target important assets with ultra-long-range air missiles.”

-In addition to the claimed delay to JATM, the fact sheet noted that while the shutdown persists, important training and exercises aren’t being conducted and essential maintenance is being deferred on various platforms.
+The HASC fact sheet noted that while the shutdown persists, important training and exercises aren’t being conducted and essential maintenance is being deferred on various platforms.

 On top of that, “the military cannot enter into new contracts or renew existing contracts during the shutdown, needlessly delaying the acquisition of critical capabilities for our warfighters,” the fact sheet states.

-The Lockheed Martin-built missile is the planned successor to the AIM-120 AMRAAM, the Air Force and Navy’s primary radar-guided air-to-air missile.
+The Lockheed Martin-built JATM is the planned successor to the AIM-120 AMRAAM, the Air Force and Navy’s primary radar-guided air-to-air missile.
 The JATM, which is highly classified, reportedly will have more than double the AMRAAM’s range but can fit on existing missile rails and within fifth-generation fighter internal weapons bays.

 The weapon has been in development since 2018, and initial public disclosures suggested it would be operational in 2022-2023, but senior USAF officials acknowledged prior to the shutdown that it has been delayed.
 Testing is known to have been conducted out of Eglin Air Force Base, Fla., and former Air Force Secretary Frank Kendall said in 2023 that he expected at-scale production of the JATM “hopefully” that year.